Melbourne Shopping: The Best Boutiques and Stores to Visit in 2026

 Mane

-Perched above Swop on leafy Peel Street, Mane is a study in fashion, form and feeling.
-Sunlight dances across chartreuse velvet and cobalt accents, while a curated edit of cult designers like P.A.M, Alix Higgins and Proenza Schouler lines the walls.
-Founder Lauren Nicholls tapped Studio Manifold and artist Reko Rennie to craft a space that celebrates creativity and connection.
-With vintage pieces, design-led moments and sundrenched fitting suites, it’s a playful, ever-changing boutique that redefines what shopping in Melbourne can look and feel like.
+Set above Swop on leafy Peel Street, Mane is a study in fashion, form and feeling.
+Chartreuse velvet meets cobalt blue, framing a sharp edit of cult designers including P.A.M., Alix Higgins and Proenza Schouler.
+Founder Lauren Nicholls enlisted Studio Manifold and artist Reko Rennie to shape a space layered with art, energy and intent.
+Vintage finds sit alongside directional pieces, and the fitting rooms glow in afternoon light.
+It’s expressive, immersive and distinctly Melbourne.

 Level 1/10 Peel Street, Collingwood